rossshannon/weekly-weather-mcp/README.md

 Get comprehensive weather data for a location including current weather and 8-day forecast with detailed information.

 Parameters:
-- `location`: Location name, e.g., "Beijing", "New York", "Tokyo"
+- `location`: Location name, e.g., “Beijing”, “New York”, “Tokyo”
 - `api_key`: OpenWeatherMap API key (optional, will read from environment variable if not provided)
 - `timezone_offset`: Timezone offset in hours, e.g., 8 for Beijing, -4 for New York.
 Default is 0 (UTC time)